rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

-Last but not least, you can decide whether you want to start with a seeded database, or an empty database on Heroku PostgreSQL.
-If it should be seeded, you can add an extra flag to the seeding:
+Finally, decide whether you want to start with a seeded database or an empty database on Heroku PostgreSQL.
+If it is to be seeded, add an extra flag to the seeding:

 {{< highlight javascript "hl_lines=4 7 8" >}}
 ...